flatmaposlo/2018.flatmap.no/_talks/wickstrom.md

   "Workshop"
 abstract:
   '<p><b>Attendee preparation:</b><br/>
-  For the ones that want to follow along on their computer, they need prepare by following the "Setup" section: https://owickstrom.github.io/domain-modelling-with-haskell-workshop/
+  For the ones that want to follow along on their computer, they need to prepare by following the "Setup" section: https://owickstrom.github.io/domain-modelling-with-haskell-workshop/
   </p>